 May 30, 2021

-MAY 30, reptiles: five-lined skinks
+MAY 30, reptiles: painted turtles

 You can review photos and illustrated herpetologic verses in a wider context by proceeding to 'Verses about Reptiles' (don't worry! no snakes)' on the full-service blog 'Edifying Nonsense'.